AnalyticsForPleasure/dive_in_shark_tank/README.md

 This televised format, showcasing angel investment (where high net worth individuals invest their own money and time), provides valuable insights into discussions on equity, funding, valuation, and growth strategies.

-Now, let's take a brief look at the angel investor process.

 The dataset we are working with contains information about the "Shark Tank" series aired on the ABC channel.
-It comprises 18 columns and 960 rows, forming a matrix of 450 * 18.
+It comprises 18 columns and 960 rows, forming a matrix of 900 * 27.
 Each row provides information about an aspiring entrepreneur venturing into the business world.

 The column names include: